 *An Italian visitor tax may apply in some cities and must be paid directly on site at check out.

-Additional add-on nights are $255 per night, based on double occupancy, and include daily breakfast, all taxes and Italian VAT.
+Additional add-on nights are $255 per night, based on double occupancy, and include daily breakfast,

 ADD ON MORE DAYS

 If you plan to stay with us for a few more days.